nhallen272/InundationAnalysisScraper/README.md

 This program scrapes data the NOAA Inundation Analysis web application.
 It uses selenium to automate the inputs, then saves the data in a dictionary.
 It writes the data to a text file when finished.
 Written in python 3.7.4

+-  also saves data as a python shelve object which can be loaded from another python script through the shelve module.
+An example is included on its usage.

 Installation
 1. Install python library dependencies: pip install -r requirements.txt Or just: pip install selenium==3.141.0